jesusdacumajr/RepData_PeerAssessment2/PeerAssessment2.md

 missingCrop <- nrow(storm.tbl[is.na(storm.tbl$CROPDMGCOST),])
 ```

-Again, only `r missingCrop` rows had missing values, which is an insignificant amount.
+Again, only 3 rows had missing values, which is an insignificant amount.
 Any rows with missing damage values can be omitted from analysis.

 ## Results